MicrosoftDocs/VBA-Docs/api/Outlook.OlAutoPreview.md

 ## Remarks

-Used by the [TableView.AutoPreview Property (Outlook)](Outlook.TableView.AutoPreview.md) to determine how items are automatically previewed.
+Used by the [TableView.AutoPreview property (Outlook)](Outlook.TableView.AutoPreview.md) to determine how items are automatically previewed.

 [!include[Support and feedback](~/includes/feedback-boilerplate.md)]